 When you arrive for your Pap test, the nurse or doctor will take you to a private room.
 You will be asked to take off your clothing from your waist down and lie down.
 Your provider will usually give you a bed sheet which you can place over you.

-The nurse or doctor ask you to bend your knees and will insert a speculum into your vagina.
+The nurse or doctor will ask you to bend your knees and will insert a speculum into your vagina.
 The speculum will assist your provider to collect a sample of cells from your cervix using a small swab, in a process that takes a few seconds.

 The test does not take long and is completely safe.
 It may be uncomfortable but it should not hurt.